Why do I pay for car insurance?

 - Protection of your financial assets – Having car insurance gives you peace of mind so that when you travel, you know that you are protected from serious financial loss or loss of the value of your car if your car is totaled or damaged.

-- Legal compliance – By having the state-required coverages, you have the assurance that you are following the state laws and are free from worry of large fees of other citations due failure to carry proper insurance.
+- Legal compliance – By having the state-required coverages, you have the assurance that you are following the state laws and are free from the worry of large fees of other citations due to failure to carry the proper insurance.

 The only two states that don’t have mandatory auto insurance are Virginia and New Hampshire.
 If you live in Virginia, they do not require that you carry the state minimums.